radiocosmology/alpenhorn/demo/demo-script.md

 ### Copying Data to the Transport Group

 Remember that, when copy files, data always flows from a node to a group.
-To get data into the transport node, we need to transfer data into the transport group.
-Logic within the Transport I/O class then determines which of the available transport nodes the transferred files will be written to.
+To get data onto the transport node, we need to transfer data into the transport group.
+Logic defined by the Transport I/O class then determines which of the available transport nodes the transferred files will be written to.

 Briefly, the Transport logic works like this: